-This spider handprint craft combines two of my favourite painting techniques for kids.
-Hand prints and painting with golf balls!
+This spider handprint craft combines two of my favourite painting techniques for toddlers and preschoolers.
+Hand print art and painting with golf balls!
 My hooligans loved it, and I’ll bet yours will too!

 If you haven’t painted with golf balls yet, you have to try it!
 Your kids will love it.
 Handprints are always a lot of fun too, and if you’re concerned about the mess factor, take it outside like we did, or at the very least, have a big bowl of soapy water and a towel nearby so your children can clean their hands quickly and easily after making their prints.